themonkslab/dream_teamers_courses/dart/11.Medium_Dart/2_The_terminal.md

 -`find <path(s)> <search condition(s)> <actions>`: searches for files by browsing directory trees specified by the paths, evaluating from left to right the search conditions.
 In addition, you can specify actions on the results obtained.
 -`pwd <options>`: Displays the name of the directory in which you are located (_print working directory_).

-I hope you have enough to get your little hands into exploring, testing and doing it especially in front of unknowledgeable people to make yourselves look like keyboard superheroes! 🦸‍♂️
+You may find that many of these commands don't work in Windows, but don't let that stop you from exploring, testing and doing it especially in front of unknowledgeable people to make yourself look like a keyboard superhero! 🦸‍♂️